-Since 2001, the NMSBIC has committed \$32.3 million to equity capital investments.
-While these investments have resulted in the establishment and growth of several New Mexico businesses, this was a high concentration of investment dollars in high-risk vehicles.
+Beginning in 2001, the NMSBIC committed \$32.3 million to equity capital investments.
+While these investments resulted in the establishment and growth of several New Mexico businesses, this was a high concentration of dollars in high-risk investment vehicles.
 When the financial crisis began in 2008, this high concentration of high-risk investments resulted in significant losses.

-Venture Capital in New Mexico
+Equity Investments in New Mexico